supernovus/PSpec/README.txt

 After making one, I turned my attention to the example on the Cucumber website, and added a simple story handler to the library.

+The story handler has been separated out as it's own library (which still depends on PSpec) called Pickle.

-The story handler currently handles simple stories, backgrounds, and scenario outlines.
+Pickle currently handles simple stories, backgrounds, scenario outlines, tables, and multiline text.

-There is support for chaining rules.
+There is also support for chaining rules.
 If you want to call another rule from a step definition, use: declare "test for $rule";

-There is also tables and multline text support.

-In addition to the basic testing stuff, the PSpec library also includes some utility functionality such as a 'times' operator and .times Int method.
+In addition to the basic testing stuff, the PSpec project also includes some utility functionality, mostly separated out into other libraries, such as the Times library which provides a 'times' operator and .times Int method.

-Oh and a tag parser method for Str objects (called 'replace-tags').
+Pickle also has a tag parser method for Str objects (called 'replace-tags').
 Pass it a hash, and it will replace any instance of <key> with the mapped value.
 Useful for templates (and Scenario Outlines.)

-There is an object called Table which is used to prove Cucumber-like tables.
+There is an object called Table which is used by Pickle to provide Cucumber-like Tables.
+It allows multiple "views" of the data from the table.

+Oh, and for no particular reason whatsoever, there is a reverse polish calculator class called Calculator also included, it's used in a few of the examples and tests.

 ~ Usage ~